GPS Visualizer

 Applies to: all formats

 Normally, GPS Visualizer colorizes your map by simply reading the minimum and maximum value contained in your data.
 If you want to override the upper limit, however, you can do so here.
-(Any values which are higher than the new maximum will be colored the same as the maximum.)
+(Any values which are higher than the new maximum will be gray by default, unless you've adjusted the Color of values beyond min. or max. setting.)

 [top]